Yuhan-Fei/SMRTnet/README.md

 Since the pre-trained models are large, we have uploaded them to Zenodo for users.
 Please download the pre-trained models — including the RNA language model (RNASwan-seq), the chemical language model (MoLFormer), and the pre-trained SMRTnet model — from the following link and place them in the SMRTnet folder (see the Repo Structure section below for details).

-:bangbang: Downloadable pre-trained models used in SMRTnet:: https://zenodo.org/records/14715564
+:bangbang: Downloadable pre-trained models used in SMRTnet: https://zenodo.org/records/14715564

 <p align="center"><img src="figs/zenodo.png" width=100% /></p>
 Alternatively, we also provided the command lines for users to download pre-trained models diirectly and put them into the SMRTnet directory: